open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 To add a new package you need to generate a `SPEC` file for the package which contains all required information for the build infrastructure to generate the `SRPM` and `RPM` for the package.
-There are a few steps involved to create a new package for the EMT.
+There are a few steps involved to create a new package for Edge Microvisor Toolkit.

 1. Defining the SPEC file and add it into the `/SPECS` directory
 1. Create the source archive and generate the sha256sum for the package